Animated Object (2021)

 World tracking mode will be where the camera is placed on Lens open.

 Previewing Your Lens

-You're now ready to preview your Lens.
-To preview your lens in Snapchat, follow the Pairing to Snapchat guide.
+You're now ready to preview your world Lens experience.
+To preview your Lens in Snapchat, follow the Pairing to Snapchat guide.

 Please refer to the guides below for additional information: